 PRO TIP: Before listening to any podcast in class, I highly recommend having a hand-brain connection piece.
 I like to make active listening sheets which work as CLOZE notes they fill in while reading.
 However, you could also do things like Sketchnotes or mindmaps.
 Adding in this active part is what will help your students retain even more of what they are hearing and limit the “zoning out” we all dread in our classrooms!

-However, it’s also an interesting hook for you to also highlight research skills and finding credible sources by having students analyze each of Lia’s sources.
+Limetown can also be an interesting hook for you to also highlight research skills and finding credible sources by having students analyze each of Lia’s sources.

 If you are ready to dive into Limetown in your own classroom and need the aid of listening sheets while students listen, check out this link.